 Solutions

-IdeaHunter helps founders compare multiple markets using bottom-up demand, content clusters, category pages, and buyer-intent signals instead of relying on gut feel alone.
+IdeaHunter helps builders compare multiple markets using bottom-up demand, content clusters, category pages, and buyer-intent signals instead of relying on gut feel alone.

-Market selection is usually the hardest founder decision
+Market selection is usually the hardest builder decision

 A market opportunity research tool should improve that decision by connecting top-of-funnel demand with more commercial signals about what buyers are already evaluating.